Tyrrrz/GitHubActionsTestLogger/Readme.md

 #### Collecting source information

 **GitHub Actions Test Logger** can leverage source information to link reported test results to the locations in the source code where the corresponding tests are defined.
-By default, VSTest does not collect source information, so the logger relies on stack traces to extract it manually.
+By default, VSTest does not collect source information, so the extension relies on stack traces to extract it manually.
 This approach only works for failed tests, and even then may not always be fully accurate.

 To instruct the runner to collect source information, add the `RunConfiguration.CollectSourceInformation=true` argument to the command as shown below: